unxed/kitty2vte/README.md

-# Test Harness for kitty keyboard protocol implementation in GNOME VTE
+# Test Harness for kitty keyboard protocol implementation in various VTs

 This project is a specialized testing infrastructure designed to verify the implementation of the **kitty keyboard protocol** within **GNOME VTE**.

-It works by extracting the core key encoding logic from both the **kitty** source code (the reference implementation) and the **VTE** source code (the target implementation), wrapping them in isolated mock environments, and running a comprehensive differential test suite against thousands of key combinations.
+It works by extracting the core key encoding logic from both the **kitty** source code (the reference implementation) and the **GNOME VTE** source code (the target implementation), wrapping them in isolated mock environments, and running a comprehensive differential test suite against thousands of key combinations.

 ## Project Structure